Nwanyanwu, Soriano score just enough for Longwood

 Stelling capped a fourth-quarter drive with a 9-yard touchdown pass to Kyle Connor with 6:53 left to make it 14-12.
 But the Longwood defense stopped the 2-point run to keep a two-point advantage.
 Soriano intercepted a pass in the end zone with 1:23 left to seal the win.

 “We knew it was going to be a dogfight,” Soriano said.
-“But we went all out on every play and we were swarming out there tonight.”
+“But we went all out on every play ... we were swarming out there tonight.”

 Comments